 - Appreciated personal property such as art or collectible

 - Deferred gains arising from a 1031 exchange or investment in a Qualified Opportunity Zone

-If you think you might benefit from an Active Tax-Loss Harvesting account or have any questions regarding tax loss harvesting in general, please contact BakerAvenue.
+If you or someone you know might benefit from an Active Tax-Loss Harvesting account or have questions regarding tax loss harvesting in general, contact BakerAvenue.